 - Drive an electric car or scooter: There are several models commercially available, or you can convert your existing car or scooter over to an electric motor.
 For even lower carbon emissions ‘refuel’ your car with sustainably generated energy by plugging your vehicle a solar photovoltaic system (solar panels) powered electricity source.

-Map of the public transport, walking and cycling options available in the Shire.
-Download two pages of the map here:
+Map of the public transport, walking and cycling options available in the City.
+Download two pages of the map below:

-Printed copies are also available from the Shire.
+Printed copies are also available from the City.

 Department of Transport – Travel Smart